soasis/text/documentation/source/quick.rst

 Transcode from Execution Encoding to UTF-8
 ++++++++++++++++++++++++++++++++++++++++++

 The :term:`execution encoding` is the encoding that comes with the system.
 It is typically the encoding that all locale data comes in, especially for e.g. command line parameters on Windows.
-To encode from such an enoding to the highly successful and popular UTF-8, you may use the same :doc:`ztd::text::transcode </api/conversions/transcode>` as above with the appropriate :doc:`ztd::text::(compat_)utf8 </api/encodings/utf8>`:
+To encode from such an encoding to the highly successful and popular UTF-8, you may use the same :doc:`ztd::text::transcode </api/conversions/transcode>` as above with the appropriate :doc:`ztd::text::(compat_)utf8 </api/encodings/utf8>`:

 .. literalinclude:: ../../examples/documentation/quick/basic/source/transcode-execution-utf8.cpp
 	:language: cpp